-1.55 As noted in 1.48, the GCP adheres to the corporate policies of its Accountable Body, Cambridgeshire County Council.
-This also includes the Council's commitment to achieving equality and diversity.
-More details on this, including the full Equality Strategy, can be found on the Cambridgeshire County Council website15.
+As noted in 1.48, the GCP adheres to the corporate policies of its Accountable Body, ncil.
+This also includes the Council's commitment to sity.
+More details on this, including the full Equality Cambridgeshire County Council website 15 .
+5